GrantBirki/grantbirki/README.md

 <p align="center">
   Hello!
 My name is Grant and I am a Security Engineer at <a href="https://github.com/github">@GitHub</a>.
   <br>
-  Previously, I was a security engineer working on the CDN and deployment pipelines for <a href="https://github.com/Nordstrom">@Nordstrom</a>.
+  Previously, I was a security engineer working on CDNs and deployment pipelines for <a href="https://github.com/Nordstrom">@Nordstrom</a>.
   <br>
   <br>
-  🔭 I'm currently working on: Automation, security, containers (k8s), several open source projects, and all things chatops
+  🔭 I'm currently working on: Automation, security, containers (k8s), several open source projects, public Actions workflows, and all things chatops
   <br>
   🌱 I'm currently learning: Go, React, JS, and custom GitHub Actions
   <br>
-  🧑‍🔬 A core contributor for <a href="https://github.com/the-hideout">the-hideout</a>
+  🧑‍🔬 A core contributor for <a href="https://github.com/the-hideout">the-hideout</a> and <a href="https://github.com/github/branch-deploy">github/branch-deploy</a>
   <br>
   <br>
   I love to build, learn, support the open source community, and have fun along the way. ❤️:octocat: